-The HFZs for the Aerobic Capacity test options of the One-Mile Run and 20m PACER begin with age ten (Table 1) and those for the Walk Test begin with age thirteen.
+The HFZs for the Aerobic Capacity test options of the One-Mile Run and 20m PACER begin with age ten and those for the Walk Test begin with age thirteen (Table 1).
 HFZs for students under the age of ten are not available.
+Grade five students who are nine years old will be scored using the standards for ten year old students.